 From the investigation, it was observed that the soil biological parameters differ significantly due to the effect of various cropping sequences.
 It was observed that, most of the parameters show higher values in rabi season than kharif and summer.
 Under various cropping sequences taken for research work, sunhemp-rice+dhaincha(10:1)-green gram cropping sequence shows higher fertility status than other cropping sequences as it contains higher biological activity and better soil properties than others due to inclusion of green manure and legume crop.
-The cropping system rice-rice-sesame sequence shows minimum value in most of the soil biological properties than other cropping sequence.
+The cropping system rice-rice-sesame sequence shows minimum value in most of the soil biological properties than other cropping sequence and should therefore be avoided if the soil must be healthy.